"Stability, Security, and Happiness: State – Society – Religion"

 Students will deal with the relevance and effect on global affairs of Europe/EU (emphasis on Southeastern Europe) and beyond by attending the offered morning and evening lectures, panel discussions, and participating in one of the following Seminar modules in the afternoon:

 - Seminar 1 - Happiness in Contested Spaces: History, Politics, and Difference in the Americas

 - Seminar 2 - Media, Generations, and Gender

 - Seminar 3 - Economics and Inequalities: GDP and Happiness

 - Seminar 4 - Narratives of Jewish Migration

-- Seminar 5 - Ageing Masculinities: In Pursuit of Happiness
+- Seminar 5 - Age/ing Masculinities: In Persuit of Happiness

-- Seminar 6 - Philosophy of (Un)Happiness: Passion and Nostalgia
+- Seminar 6 - Sociology of Emotions: Happiness and Nostalgia

 Participants will receive a certificate of participation at the end of the summer school.
 Please note that this only confirms the participation and cannot be used for credit transfer.